cmckee120993/text-editor/README.md

 ## Usage

 In order to use this text editor, you can go to [Clay's Just another text editor](https://clays-just-another-text-editor.herokuapp.com/).
-The app is deployed using Heroku and can be installed locally on your machine by clicking "Install".
+The app is deployed using Heroku and can be installed locally on your machine for offline use by clicking "Install".

  ## Screenshots
 [![JATE in Text Editor (with sample typing) and in Browser (with Header)](./screenshot/jate-screenshot.png)]